ethereum-optimism/community-hub/src/docs/governance/gov-fund.md

 All Phase 0 proposals will be reviewed together as the Token House’s inaugural governance act.
 After this vote, OP tokens will be distributed to each approved project.

-For details on how to submit a proposal during Phase 0, see [this overview](https://gov.optimism.io/t/governance-fund-phase-0-how-to-make-a-proposal/210).
+For details on how to submit a proposal during Phase 0, see [**this template**](https://gov.optimism.io/t/governance-fund-phase-0-how-to-create-a-proposal/215).

 Projects that do not put forward a clear plan for how they will spend these tokens to incentivize sustainable growth of their community and usage on Optimism will *not* have their proposals included in the Phase 0 batch approval for submission to the Token House.